 2. Rabies Vaccination & Rabies Titre Test

 Usually the first major step required to prepare your dog to travel to Australia is to vaccinate them against rabies and have a rabies titration test performed.
 Luckily, as I mentioned above, we did this before leaving Australia.
-Plus less than 2 years had passed (as the rabies titre test result is only valid for 2 years for the purpose of importing a pet to Australia, although this has now been reduced to one year.)
+Plus less than 2 years had passed.
+(Previously, the rabies titer test result was only valid for 2 years for the purpose of importing a pet to Australia, although this has now been reduced to one year.)

 The additional advantage of having the titre test done before leaving Australia (at the Australian Animal Health Laboratory), was that we didn’t require an RNATT declaration to apply for an import permit, as mentioned on this page with tips for Australians taking their pets overseas and then returning.

 3. Applying for an Import Permit

 The next step was to apply for an import permit, on the Australian Biosecurity Import Conditions website, which needed to be done at least 42 days in advance.
 The website is quite complicated, as it covers all types of imports, but once I figured it out where to get started, it was a fairly simple form.

 The import permit is quite expensive – $480 AUD just for a permit, our first cost for returning our dog to Australia.
 (It has now increased to $566 AUD, as of August 2023.)
 We applied for the permit four months before flying back to Australia.
 It was then valid for one year.